 Your Right to Choose

-Insurance companies will have their preferred bodyshops, which they will encourage you to use, however as the owner of the vehicle you are in the driving seat and you have the legal right to decide who repairs your vehicle.
+Insurance companies will have their preferred bodyshops, which they will encourage you to use, however as the owner of the vehicle you are in the driving seat and you have the legal right to decide who repairs your vehicle after am accident or crash.
 There are countless benefits when dealing with a specialist independent repair company like us who answers directly to you and whose business (not to mention reputation and pride) depends on doing the best possible repair for our customers.

-Tonbridge Accident Repair Centre with access to the latest repair technologies, we will ensure your vehicle is repaired exactly to the original manufacturer’s standards and with genuine OEM parts, helping preserve the future value of the vehicle and maintaining any remaining warranty.
+Tonbridge Accident Repair Centre with access to the latest repair technologies, we will ensure your car or van is repaired exactly to the original manufacturer’s standards and with genuine OEM parts, helping preserve the future value of the vehicle and maintaining any remaining warranty.

 Our highly trained staff have many years’ experience and knowledge of body shop repairs for all makes and models of vehicles whilst our advanced estimating systems allow us to accurately and fairly price all repair work whether minor or extensive.
 We will liaise with your insurance company and their engineers at all stages providing you with regular progress updates.